Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 Articulation Disorder: When Is It Baby Babble And When Is It A Problem? | Washington D.C. & Northern VA

-They can learn the meanings of words, and imitate those same sounds themselves in order to be understood.
+They hear words being spoken by the adults around them and then repeat those same sounds themselves in order to be understood.

 But all children say things incorrectly sometimes.